-Over the last 12 months, GlaxoSmithKline's shares have ranged in value from as little as 1328.187p up to 1857p.
+Over the last 12 months, GlaxoSmithKline's shares have ranged in value from as little as 1190.8p up to 1656.5665p.
 A popular way to gauge a stock's volatility is its "beta".

 To put GlaxoSmithKline's beta into context you can compare it against those of similar companies.

 GlaxoSmithKline plc engages in the creation, discovery, development, manufacture, and marketing of pharmaceutical products, vaccines, over-the-counter medicines, and health-related consumer products in the United Kingdom, the United States, and internationally.
 It operates through four segments: Pharmaceuticals, Pharmaceuticals R&D, Vaccines, and Consumer Healthcare.
 The company offers pharmaceutical products comprising medicines in the therapeutic areas, such as respiratory, HIV, immuno-inflammation, oncology, anti-viral, central nervous system, cardiovascular and urogenital, metabolic, anti-bacterial, and dermatology.
 It also provides consumer healthcare products in wellness, oral health, nutrition, and skin health categories.
 The company offers its consumer healthcare products in the form of nasal sprays, tablets, syrups, lozenges, gum and trans-dermal patches, caplets, infant syrup drops, liquid filled suspension, wipes, gels, effervescents, toothpastes, toothbrushes, mouthwashes, denture adhesives and cleansers, topical creams and non-medicated patches, lip balm, gummies, and soft chews.
-It has collaboration agreements with 23andMe; Merck KGaA; Lyell Immunopharma; CEPI; Innovax and Xiamen University; VBI; Viome; Sanofi SA; CureVac; and research collaboration with Sengenics focusing on immunology.
+It has collaboration agreements with 23andMe; Merck KGaA; Lyell Immunopharma; Novartis; CEPI; Innovax and Xiamen University; VBI; Viome; Sanofi SA; and CureVac.
+The company also has an agreement with Vir Biotechnology, Inc for research and development of new therapies for influenza and other respiratory viruses.
 GlaxoSmithKline plc was founded in 1715 and is headquartered in Brentford, the United Kingdom.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.